sushmaakoju/research-experience/learning-as-a-hobby/neurosymbolic-methods-study.md

 ## Learning as a hobby: Neurosymbolic Methods in AI

+I am Sushma Anand Akoju (she/her/hers).
 This page documents my ongoing educational journey outside formal degree programs.
 I've created this resource to provide transparency about my learning path while maintaining professional boundaries.

 #### Purpose of this page

 ***********************
-**_This following Purpose statement refined with assistance from Anthropic's Claude AI._**
+**_This Purpose statement only refined with assistance from Anthropic's Claude AI._**

 This compilation serves as a record of my self-directed learning and is shared with the following principles:
 - To provide context for my academic and research background